SolalPirelli/solalpirelli.github.io/_guides/writing.md

 This obviates the need for a "roadmap" of the form "In the rest of this paper..." that is found in so many papers despite being a boring waste of space.

 **The first few sentences of the introduction should be a strong statement of the central contribution** to clearly position the paper.
-Give away the "punchline" of your paper immediately, a paper is not a thriller, people will read because they want to know the details.
+Give away the "punchline" of your paper immediately since a paper is not a thriller, people read because they want to know the details.
 Do not begin with philosophical platitudes or dictionary-style definitions.
 You can often make your introduction punchier by cutting the first sentence you write.